-English majors, minors, and graduate students may take advantage of several unique hands-on learning opportunities, including serving as as academic apprentice or mentor in an English or writing course, or as a writing assistant in the Center for Writing Excellence.
-Graduate students also may be eligible for paid research assistant-ships in the English Department or in other offices on campus, like the Office of Research and Sponsored Programs.
+English majors and minors may take advantage of several unique hands-on learning opportunities, including serving as as academic apprentice or mentor in an English or writing course, or as a writing assistant in the Center for Writing Excellence.
 These positions vary in structure and may be paid, taken for credit, and/or fulfill service-learning hours.

 Student academic apprenticeships